 Fueled by a thirst for even more information about this remarkable man, I found myself trolling the web.
 It was then that I found the documentary, Forgive me, Sergei.
 Not knowing anything about it, I began watching.
 Soon, I was filled with confusion, then hurt.
 Could it be that this man was no hero?
 Was he just a wolf in sheep’s clothing seeking to get rich from a wild tale sold to an eager audience?
 It was not what I had expected to learn.
 As of 08 Feb 2017, the entire documentary is available here.

 Let me pause in this blog to introduce myself to those who may not know me.
 I am first and foremost a Christian.
 I have served as a pastor and have done missionary work.
 I currently minister regularly in our local jail and at a drug rehab center.
 For the past 31 years, however, I have also worked professionally as an investigator.
 I am a Certified Insurance Fraud Investigator as well as a Fraud Claims Law Specialist.
-I have conducted countless interviews and have undergone professional training, such as the Reid Technique of Investigative Interviewing & Advanced Interrogation Techniques course, and many deception detection training classes.
-I do not hold myself out as an expert in this field.
+I have conducted countless interviews and have undergone professional training, such as the Reid Technique of Investigative Interviewing & Advanced Interrogation Techniques course, Scientific Content Analysis, and many deception detection training classes.
+I do not claim to be an expert in this field.
 However, I suspect that I am further advanced in these techniques than the average layman.

 From the first time I watched the documentary, my trained senses had caught bits and pieces of information that suggested a conflict in what was being said.
 This information came mostly in the form of body language, in which I have received some training to recognize.
 I noted that the body language of some individuals in the film did not always match the words being spoken.
 So, I watched the documentary again and picked up more inconsistencies.
 It soon had my full attention from a different perspective.
 I was now in ‘investigator mode.’